Want good value cover?

 |Family ambulance cover NSW||If you want cover for the family, you'll need to get family hospital or extras coverage.
 In NSW, emergency ambulance service is included with hospital policies.|

-|Family ambulance cover VIC||A quarterly membership for the family is $24.18 and $96.70 for 1 year with Ambulance Victoria.
+|Family ambulance cover VIC||A 1-year family membership with Ambulance Victoria is $99.88.
 Cover is also available with extras cover for families.|

 |Family ambulance QLD||Free to all residents.|

-|Family ambulance SA||It's $176, and $208 to include interstate travel for SA Ambulance Cover.
-You can also get non-emergency cover for $47 a year.
+|Family ambulance SA||It's $183 and $216.25 to include interstate travel for SA Ambulance Cover.
 Alternatively, you can buy ambulance cover through private health insurance.|

-|Family ambulance WA||Ambulance cover is available with St John Ambulance south of the 26th parallel for $95 and $125 north of the 26th parallel.
+|Family ambulance WA||Ambulance cover is available with St John Ambulance south of the 26th parallel for $107 and north of the 26th parallel for $141.
 It's also available with private health insurance extras cover.|

 |Family ambulance TAS||Free to all residents.|

 |Family ambulance ACT||You will need private health insurance that covers your family.|

 |Family ambulance NT||A St John Ambulance cover NT subscription is available for $130 per year.
 You can also get family cover with a private health fund.|